 Finally, mammals will also play a large part in the focus of the tour as we have good chances of finding Fennec Fox, Lesser Egyptian Jerboa, Atlantic Humpback Dolphin and with luck the beautiful Sand Cat or Rüppell’s Fox.
 Unlike other tours to this region, we have exclusive access to a house in the desert and therefore there is no need to camp.

-We shall spend the morning checking the areas close to our hotel for waders and migrants and explore some of the various bays and lagoons around Dakhla.
-After lunch we shall then head down the Aousserd Road travelling further than the previous day, this time reaching Oued Jenna in time for sunset and our first attempt for Golden Nightjar.
+We will spend the morning checking the areas close to our hotel for waders and migrants and explore some of the various bays and lagoons around Dakhla.
+After lunch we will head down the Aousserd Road travelling further than the previous day, this time reaching Oued Jenna in time for sunset and our first attempt for Golden Nightjar.
 We shall have some food in the desert before heading slowly back along the Aousserd Road spotlighting for mammals and other wildlife.
 Overnight near Aousserd

 DAYS 4 – 5